Skip to main content

 Automated Analysis

-BillVeto identifies the bill type and cross-references every line item against a database of 250+ CPT codes sourced from the CMS Medicare Physician Fee Schedule.
+BillVeto identifies the bill type and cross-references every line item against a database of 400+ codes sourced from CMS (Centers for Medicare & Medicaid Services) fee schedules — covering medical, mental health, physical therapy, lab work, ambulance, equipment, maternity, ophthalmology, dermatology, neurology, pain management, and 15+ other specialty categories.

 Dispute Letter

-If errors are found, BillVeto generates a professional dispute letter citing specific CPT codes, Medicare rates, and relevant legal references.
+If errors are found, BillVeto generates a professional dispute letter citing specific CPT (Current Procedural Terminology) codes, Medicare rates, and relevant legal references.

 Rate Database